IshankaDSenevirathne/Paperly/README.md

 npm run start
 ```

-# Contribution
+### Contribution

 If you're interested in contributing, then any support from documentation, to bugfixes to even new feature improvements is welcome.

-- Pull requests and ⭐ stars are welcome!
+- Pull requests and ⭐ stars are always welcome!
-- Read the start contributing guide to find out ways in which you can start contributing
-- If you are looking for more detailed information on how to contribute then take a look at our contribution guide

-Looking for a first issue to take on?

-- Look out for good first issue labels
+- Look for the following issues to contribute
-- Not ready to make a code contribution yet?
-Then look out for our documentation labels
 <br></br>

 ![GitHub issues](https://img.shields.io/github/issues/IshankaDSenevirathne/Paperly)